 Communal cleaning, grounds maintenance and window cleaning

 Our aim is to deliver a good standard of services across all of the regions in which we operate.
 Most of our contractors deliver a frequency-based specification, meaning they visit your estate on a regular basis to carry out certain tasks.
-The contractors who deliver a frequency-based specification include:

 You can download a specification here.